30 Mayıs 2009

 7 Mayıs 2009

+One of the great things about the Hürriyet Daily News is that it opens its pages to differing, opposing and even battling views.
+If you are a regular reader, you might have already noticed this diversity in the paper’s opinion pages.
 But today I will take another step and explain you why I strongly beg to differ from one of our recent headline stories.
 That story was published on the Daily News’ Web site on Saturday and its gist was captured in its bold headline: "New cabinet revisions radicalizes Turkish government."
 The change of almost a dozen seats in the Cabinet had, according to the story, "radicalized the government with the appointment of conservatives to replace liberals."

 Well, that "radicalization" was news not just to readers like you, but also to me.
 Because, with the debatable exception of newly appointed Labor Minister Ömer Dinçer, I saw no trace of "radicals" in the design of the new government that Prime Minister Erdoğan announced last Friday.
 I rather saw just the opposite.
 You might think that I am a biased observer, but I should inform you that quite a few pundits in mainstream Turkish media agree with me.
 I am not speaking of people who are labeled as "AKP lackeys."
 For example, İsmet Berkan, a secular democrat and the editor-in-chief of Radikal, one of the very few papers in this country whose editorial line can come close to being defined as "liberal," wrote the following in his Tuesday piece: